mentoring

 I’ve worked across all manner of projects, with hundreds of clients, and many different writers.
 I know how to write to brief, to budget and on time.
 And I know how to mentor other writers to be their best writing self.

 That said, I do not think agency experience is the only way to break into the industry.
 Many health writers are healthcare professionals with years of clinical experience.
-Others come to the table with other experiences.
+Others come to the table with other experiences, like health journalism.
 If you want to write health blogs, for example, you may not need years of agency experience to do this.

 What you do need to do: